Ravi009033/ML_Project/Lane Detection/README.md

 - Lane line extrapolation
 - Lane area filling with green overlay

----

 ## 🛠️ Requirements

-Install required Python packages:

-pip install numpy matplotlib opencv-python
+Install required Python packages: bash''' pip install numpy matplotlib opencv-python

 # 🚀 How to Run
 - Clone or download this repository.
 - Place your road image in the working directory.
-- Open and run the Jupyter Notebook: jupyter notebook "lane detection from image.ipynb" -Follow the code cells in sequence to:
+- Open and run the Jupyter Notebook: jupyter notebook "lane detection from image.ipynb"

+- Follow the code cells in sequence to:
-  -Load the image
+  - Load the image
-  -Detect lane lines
+  - Detect lane lines
-  -Overlay the filled lane area in green
+  - Overlay the filled lane area in green

 # 🧠 Algorithm Overview